didisouzacosta/uncompress-react-native/README.md

 // ...
 ```

-## Make sure the file is password protected
+## Checks whether the file is password protected

 ```js
 // ...